Recording errors

 } catch (ResourceAlreadyExistsException e) {

-// but we can set attributes that capture additional details
+// but we still log and set attributes that capture additional details

 span.setAttribute(AttributeKey.stringKey("acme.resource.create.status"), "already_exists");